SkynetLabs/ansible-playbooks/README.md

 number (which of the subgroup we want to deploy to), edit your portal versions file (described above) which you reference during playbook execution.

+Technical note: Hosts from the selected inventory group are assigned to the batches based on modulo of their index divided by batch size, so in one batch we target just a part of hosts in the same region (when they are ordered by region in the selected inventory group).

 Example of settings with 3 batches, day 1 execution:
 ```yaml
 <portal versions settings>...